-DFDS Seaways comprise a vast network of ferry routes with crossings to and from the UK, France, Holland, Denmark, Norway and services in the Baltic Sea.
+DFDS Seaways comprises a vast network of ferry routes with crossings to and from the UK, France, Holland, Denmark, Norway and services in the Baltic Sea.

-DFDS Seaways provide great maritime experiences in the form of mini cruise breaks as well as transport services for passengers travelling by vehicle wanting to travel around Europe and Scandinavia.
+DFDS Seaways provides great maritime experiences in the form of mini cruise breaks as well as transport services for passengers with vehicles looking to travel around Europe and Scandinavia.

-In addition to the Newcastle Amsterdam, Harwich Esbjerg and Oslo Copenhagen crossings that they’ve operated for many years, DFDS Seaways in recent years has acquired the routes of Norfolkline, LD Lines, Transmanche Ferries and DFDS Lisco.
+In addition to the Newcastle - Amsterdam and Oslo - Copenhagen crossings that they’ve operated for many years, DFDS Seaways, in recent years, has acquired the routes of Norfolkline, LD Lines, Transmanche Ferries and DFDS Lisco.
 All of these services are now run under the DFDS Seaways brand name.

 Use directferries.co.uk to find DFDS Seaways timetables, prices and to book DFDS Seaways ferry tickets.
 Looking for the lowest fares for your destination?
 Don’t worry, we’ll also compare DFDS Seaways with alternative ferry companies.